 Drawing on Jacob’s words in Genesis, King David described God as a caring shepherd who protects His people from harm.6 We face trying, taxing, tense, terrifying times, but Christ leads us safely through them.
 Ultimately, He takes us home to Heaven.
 In John chapter 10, Jesus calls Himself the Good Shepherd who knows the name of each and every one of His people and He died on the cross and rose from the grave to give us abundant and everlasting life that begins now and continues forever.
 Christ’s people listen to His voice and follow Him.
 We shall never perish; no one will snatch us out of Jesus’ hand.
 So let us tell others of the LORD’s unfailing love.
 Let us praise Him for all He has done for us.
 God has richly blessed us because of His mercy and constant love.7 Elisabeth said, “If deep in our hearts we suspect that God does not love us and cannot manage our affairs as well as we can, we certainly will not submit to His discipline.”
 She quoted Frances Havergal’s hymn: We may trust Christ fully all for us to do; They who trust Him wholly find Jesus wholly true.

-4. My Righteousness.
+4. Christ is My Righteousness.
 In (Messiah’s) days we will be saved and will live in safety….He will be called: The LORD our Righteousness….He rescues us from the hand of our enemies and enables us to serve Him without fear in holiness and righteousness all our days.
 (Jer 23:6; Luke 1:74-75)